-Community collaboration figure By using these tools, communities can co-create disaster risk information together.
-When people map risks, share stories, and discuss their visual outputs collectively, it builds shared understanding, trust, and ownership.
-It also allows the voices of those often excluded, such as women, elders, or marginalised groups, to help shape disaster preparedness plans.
-Local emergencies, seasonal changes, and social relationships are brought into the conversation in a way that top-down plans often miss.
-The authors explain that this approach supports a shift from externally designed disaster plans to community-derived risk management strategies.
-In practice, this makes responses more relevant, timely, and accepted by the community.
-It also builds local capacity as people gain confidence and skills to monitor hazards and advocate for changes in infrastructure or policy.
-In short, when communities lead through visual and participatory tools, disaster risk planning becomes more inclusive, grounded, and sustainable.
+Through identifying these gaps, affected community members have co-created disaster risk management strategies together.
+The article demonstrates how the voices of those often excluded from disaster risk planning, such as women, elders, or marginalised groups, can contribute substantively towards shaping preparedness strategies.
+It also highlights how mapping risks, sharing stories, and discussing visual outputs as a group builds shared understanding, trust, and ownership of emerging action plans.
+Local emergencies, seasonal changes, and social relationships are brought into the conversation in a way that more traditional forms of research often miss.
+The authors explain that this type of approach supports a shift from externally designed disaster management plans to community-derived risk mitigation strategies.
+In practice, this makes response more contextually appropriate, timely, and acceptable to vulnerable communities.
+Research methodology of this nature also builds local capacity as those who are engaged and involved in the research as co-researchers gain confidence and skills to monitor hazards, implement the action plans they have helped to develop, and advocate for appropriate changes in infrastructure or policy.
+In short, when communities lead through visual and participatory tools, disaster risk planning becomes more inclusive, relevant, and sustainable.

 This work was funded by UKRI GCRF.
 For more information explore the Water and Fire website.